Macil/react-multi-ref/README.md

 This is a small utility to make it easy for React components to deal with refs on multiple dynamically created elements.

-The following example code assumes that you're using either Babel with the "babel/plugin-proposal-class-properties" plugin active or TypeScript.

 ```js
 import React from 'react';
 import MultiRef from 'react-multi-ref';